 All children want to get the most out of their courses and life at school, but there may well be times when other concerns or problems interfere with that aim.
 Arrangements have been made to offer personalized counseling to children should they feel the need, as talking through issues at such times can often help identify and resolve matters before they become crises.
 To enable the students in making judicious selection suitable to their personal aptitudes in career opportunities, they are provided professional guidance by the Lucknow Institute of Career Guidance.

-Unlike most schools, where students visit the laboratories only once or twice a week, here most Science Class are conducted in' teaching laboratories'.
-In addition to Physics, Chemistry, Biology and Geography laboratories, the School has a state-of-the art Language Laboratory where each child can strengthen individual speaking skills.
+Unlike most schools, where students visit the laboratories only once or twice a week, here most Science Classes are conducted in’ teaching laboratories.’
+In addition to Physics, Chemistry, Biology, and Geography laboratories, the School has a state-of-the-art Language Laboratory where each child can strengthen individual speaking skills.

 In contract to most other schools a choice of subjects is offered in class IX.
 Each child must select one subject from each of the six groups…

 1. English, 2.
 Hindi, 3.
 Social Studies, 4.
 Science or Economics, 5.
 Mathematics or Commercial Studies, 6.
 Computer Science/ Environmental Science/ Music/ Art / Physical Education/Yoga.

 Up to Standard VII, Art, Craft, Music, Dance, and Yoga are academic periods in the time-table because we perceive them to be an essential component of the education process.
 Standard IX onwards, Art, Craft, & Music are not time-tabled but may be undertaken as Spare Time Activities (STA) during afternoons or as an examination subject.